-AUTHORITY: BOG Regulation 1.001; BOG Regulation 18.001
+AUTHORITY: BOG Regulations 1.001 and 18.001

-COMMENTS CONCERNING THE PROPOSED REGULATION SHOULD BE SUBMITTED WITHIN 14 DAYS OF THE DATE OF THIS NOTICE TO THE CONTACT PERSON IDENTIFIED BELOW.
-The comments must identify the regulation on which you are commenting.
+COMMENTS CONCERNING THE PROPOSED REGULATION AMENDMENT SHOULD BE SUBMITTED WITHIN 14 DAYS OF THE DATE OF THIS NOTICE TO THE CONTACT PERSON IDENTIFIED BELOW.
+The comments must identify the regulation you are commenting on.

-THE PERSON TO BE CONTACTED REGARDING THE PROPOSED REGULATION AMENDMENT IS: Sandra L. Mitchell, Legal Assistant II, 123 Tigert Hall, Post Office Box 113125, University of Florida, Gainesville, Florida 32611, 352-392-1358 office, 352-392-4387 facsimile, regulations@ufl.edu.
+THE PERSON TO BE CONTACTED REGARDING THE PROPOSED REGULATION AMENDMENT IS: Courtney Brown, Legal Assistant II, 123 Tigert Hall, Post Office Box 113125, University of Florida, Gainesville, Florida 32611, 352-392-1358 office, 352-392-4387 facsimile, regulations@ufl.edu.

-NAME OF PERSON WHO APPROVED THE PROPOSED REGULATION AMENDMENT: Michael McKee, Vice President and Chief Financial Officer
+NAME OF PERSON WHO APPROVED THE PROPOSED REGULATION AMENDMENT: Taylor Jantz, Interim Senior Vice President and Chief Financial Officer

-THE FULL TEXT OF THE PROPOSED REGULATION IS ATTACHED TO THIS NOTICE.
+THE FULL TEXT OF THE PROPOSED REGULATION AMENDMENT IS ATTACHED TO THIS NOTICE.